WangXFng/EEDN/README.md

 If this repository helps you, please cite:

 	@inproceedings{wang2023eedn,
-	  title={EEDN: Enhanced Encoder-Decoder Network with Local and Global Interactions for POI Recommendation}, author={Wang, Xinfeng and Fukumoto, Fumiyo and Cui, Jin and Suzuki, Yoshimi and Li, Jiyi and Yu, Dongjin}, booktitle={Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval}, year={2023}
+	  title={EEDN: Enhanced Encoder-Decoder Network with Local and Global Context Learning for POI Recommendation}, author={Wang, Xinfeng and Fukumoto, Fumiyo and Cui, Jin and Suzuki, Yoshimi and Li, Jiyi and Yu, Dongjin}, booktitle={Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval}, pages={383--392},
+	  year={2023}
 	}
 ### Acknowledge
 Thanks to [Coder-Yu](https://github.com/Coder-Yu/SELFRec) who collected many available baselines, and kindly released.